aisc-org/aisc-model-viewer/src/double-angle/calculations.md

 This page demonstrates calculations to:

--   determine the design strength of the double angle tension member and bolted connection
+-   determine the design strength of the double-angle tension member and bolted connection
 -   assess the compliance of the connection with geometric limitations